 Holiday Pay (non-law enforcement)

-Any work to be conducted when the College is closed requires advance approval from the appropriate member of President’s Staff.
+Any work to be conducted when the College is closed requires advance documented approval from the appropriate member of President’s Staff.
 The College calendar, as approved by the District Board, determines the college holidays.
-Employees will be paid eight (8) hours for each holiday, provided they are in a paid status, or comparable approved leave status, for the entire work day preceding.
-Employees who are required to work on holidays or days the College is otherwise closed, like in the event of a hurricane, will also be paid at a rate of 1.5 times their hourly rate of pay for the hours worked that day or be given the equivalent amount of time off on another day.
+Full time employees will be paid eight (8) hours for each holiday, provided they are in a paid status, or comparable approved leave status, for the entire work day preceding. .
+Full time non-exempt employees who are required to work on holidays or days the College is otherwise closed for an emergency, like in the event of a hurricane, will also be paid at a rate of 1.5 times their hourly rate of pay for the hours worked that day or be given the equivalent amount of time off on another day.
 The method of holiday pay compensation must be agreed upon prior to the start of the holiday work assignment and to the extent possible, employees should have the ability to elect pay or leave.

 Rest Periods and Meal Breaks (non-law enforcement)